 Roses at Bodnant Garden

-Everything's coming up roses at Bodnant Garden.
-Experience the intoxicating sights, scents and sounds of our famous Italianate terraces this summer, which are now blossoming better than ever thanks to several years of conservation work – and visitors’ help.
+Experience the intoxicating sights, scents and sounds of our famous Italianate terraces, now blossoming more beautifully than ever as several years of conservation work come to fruition.

-Henry created two rose gardens, upper and lower, linked by ornamental pools and pergola walkways all draped in flowering climbers.
-In later years he added classical adornments such as stone sphinxes and statues and the 18th century fountain on the Croquet Terrace.
-Most famously, in 1938 he added the 18th century Pin Mill building to the Canal Terrace - saving it from ruin and moving it, brick-by-brick, from its Gloucestershire home to Bodnant Garden.
+Henry created two rose gardens, upper and lower, linked by a series of garden rooms, ornamental pools and pergola walkways.
+Over the following decades he added adornments such as classical statues and the 18th century fountain on the Croquet Terrace.
+In 1938 he added the finishing flourish to the Canal Terrace; he bought the derelict Pin Mill building at auction and moved it from its Gloucestershire home to Bodnant Garden.

-After a century, the terraces have been enjoying some TLC by our garden team.
-The Top Rose Terrace was renovated in 2006 and the Lower Rose Terrace in 2012, beds planted with fragrant English Roses, many from the award winning David Austin collection, which provide a continuous display from July to October.
-New beds have been created too - the White Garden and Himalayan Poppy Beds - and a new design for the Canal Terrace borders will complete the make-over this year.
+In more recent times the terrace gardens have been enjoying some TLC by our garden team.
+The Top Rose Terrace was renovated in 2006 and the Lower Rose Terrace in 2012.
+Old beds were replanted with fragrant English Roses, many from the award winning David Austin collection, which provide a continuous display from July to October.
+New beds have been created too in the last few years - the White Garden in 2014, the Himalayan Poppy Bed in 2015 and a new design for the long Canal Terrace borders in 2017.

-Ongoing support from visitors and members has played a vital part in all of this conservation work and continues to do so – this year swelling our appeal to replace the ageing Croquet Terrace Fountain, which will be the final jewel in the crown of Bodnant Garden’s Terraces.
+Your ongoing support plays a key part in all of this conservation work.
+Thanks to donations from visitors we have almost reached our appeal target to replace the ageing Croquet Terrace Fountain, which will be the final jewel in the crown of Bodnant Garden’s Terraces.